segmentio/segment-docs/src/connections/spec/ecommerce.md

 ## Viewed Product Category

 Category pages are a staple of Ecommerce.
 They let the user browse all of the products in a specific category.
-You’ll want to track all of your product category pages so you can quickly see which categories are most popular.
+You'll want to track all of your product category pages so you can quickly see which categories are most popular.

-To do that, you’ll want to record a specially recognized event called `Viewed Product Category` using a `track call.
+To do that, you'll want to record a specially recognized event called `Viewed Product Category` using a `track call.
 This event fires when a visitor views a product category.
 That view might happen on a page, screen, or modal.

 ### Properties